timeprism/introduction/README.md

 ``♆ 1 ▷ X``

+## Name

+Various names have been suggested for this time system.
+'Ones' is one of these.
+It is associated with the occurence of the number eleven, always adding an extra one at the end of a sequence, and the idea of "owning one's own time".

 ## Demo

 A demo of one particular clock running to this time system is online at [timeprism.github.io](https://timeprism.github.io).
 This was written with Javascript and [Konva](https://konvajs.org/index.html).